Qubit recycling and the path counting problem: Circuits and path counting problem

 We notice that the upper-left region and the boundary in the bottom are fixed according to the rules in Eq. (\ref{Wein_3}) and Eq.~(\ref{Wein_4}).
 Now we see the original random quantum circuit maps to a lattice model on a honeycomb sublattice.
 Each site can be either $\mathbf{s}$ or $\mathbf{1}$.
 The result of a single diagram in Eq.~\eqref{diagram_example} is given by the product of contributions from each trivalent term and the boundary conditions on the right side of the diagram.
 Eq.~\eqref{integral_example} is then equal to a sum of all possible partitions~\cite{Nahum2018,Hunter-Jones2019}.

 However, further simplification is possible in our setup.
+Applying the rule derived in Eq.~\eqref{Wein_3}, we find that the top-left section yields the identity.
+Consequently, we begin by discarding this portion, resulting in the following diagram.

-Notice that the lattice can be further deformed to a square lattice; we can deform the rhombic region enclosed by the red ribbon in Eq. (\ref{diagram_example}) to a plaquette, thereby obtaining the following diagram
+To simplify further, we reshape the rhombic region in this diagram into a square, yielding the diagram depicted below.

-We notice that if a node is $\mathbf{s}$, then all the nodes on the upper-right region must be $\mathbf{s}$.
-If a node is $\mathbf{1}$, then all the nodes on its left direction must be $\mathbf{1}$.
-So the system is divided by a domain wall between a pure $\mathbf{s}$ region and a pure $\mathbf{1}$ region.
-According to Eq. (\ref{Wein_3}), the trivalent contribution from all $\mathbf{s}$ and all $\mathbf{1}$ is 1.
-Therefore, the only non-trivial contribution of the integral comes from the domain wall between the $\mathbf{s}$-region and the $\mathbf{1}$-region.
+We notice that the left boundary is composed of $\mathbf{1}$-nodes, while the upper boundary is composed of $\mathbf{s}$-nodes, except for the top-left corner.
+This distinctive boundary condition significantly limits the possible configurations of the graph.
+As a consequence, the system becomes divided by a domain wall, separating a pure $\mathbf{s}$ region from a pure $\mathbf{1}$ region.

+We can argue this statement in two steps.
+First, we argue that the $\mathbf{1}$-regions must be connected to the left $\mathbf{1}$-boundaries, and for any $\mathbf{1}$-node, there must exist a directed path connecting it to a left $\mathbf{1}$-boundary, only moving upward and to the left, without intersecting any $\mathbf{s}$-nodes.
+If we consider a $\mathbf{1}$-region that is not attached to the left $\mathbf{1}$-boundaries or a region that prevents such paths, there must be a node within that region where both the left and upward nodes are $\mathbf{s}$.
+Based on Eq.
+(24), this configuration results in a total graph value of 0.
+Illustrative examples of these configurations are presented in Fig.~\ref{fig:reply17} (a) and (b).

+In this case, as we have a single left $\mathbf{1}$-boundary, the only possible topology for the $\mathbf{1}$-regions that satisfies the aforementioned condition is a disc connected to the left $\mathbf{1}$-boundary.
+Consequently, there exists only one domain wall within the system.
+However, when multiple disjoint $\mathbf{1}$-boundaries are present on the left, we conjecture that the number of domain walls equals the number of disjoint $\mathbf{1}$-boundaries.
+The topology of the $\mathbf{1}$-region can exhibit greater complexity.
+Currently, our considerations suggest that the $\mathbf{1}$-region's topology can be either simply connected or not.
+Illustrative examples are presented in Fig.~\ref{fig:reply17} (c) and (d).

-Thus, the total number of different configurations of domain walls, which are also the boundary of $\mathbf{s}$ region, is given by the number of directed paths from the right undecided nodes on the boundary to the $\mathbf{s}$ on the upper-left corner.
+Therefore, the total number of different configurations of domain walls, which are also the boundary of $\mathbf{s}$ region, is given by the number of directed paths from the right undecided nodes on the boundary to the $\mathbf{s}$ on the upper-left corner.
 Moreover, if we start the path from the right boundary, the allowed directions it can go are only up and left.

+As shown in Eq.~\eqref{diag_8}, the entire left boundary, except for the top left node in the corner, consists of $\mathbf{1}$-nodes.
+Consequently, the lattice model we are considering allows for only one domain wall between $\mathbf{1}$- and $\mathbf{s}$-regions, based on the aforementioned argument.
+The specific boundary condition of this model greatly simplifies the configurations of viable domain walls, making the analysis more tractable.

 As for the weight of the domain wall, its weight contribution of a unit length of domain wall is $\frac{q}{1+q^2}$ in the bulk and $\frac{1}{q}$ when it is next to the $\mathbf{1}$-boundary.
 Diagrammatically, the unit weights can be represented by